sinbad/UEScripts/doc/Package.md

 ### 2. Locate UE Install

-The script can locate your UE4 install automatically.
+The script can locate your Unreal install automatically.
 You may need to customise this on non-Windows platforms or if you use a source build.

-See [How Scripts Locate the UE4 Install](UEInstall.md) for more details.
+See [How Scripts Locate the Unreal Install](UEInstall.md) for more details.

 ### 3. Close the UE Editor